-From Dr. J. P. Vaughn, Montreal, Canada.

-Too much cannot be said of your Pills for the rare of costisceness.
-If others of our fraternity have found them as efficacious as I have, they should join nei proclaiming it for the benefit of the auditiodes whe suffer from that complaint, which, although be, enough in Itself, is the progenitor of other that are worse.
-I believe confirments to originate in the live, but your Pills affect that organ and cure the discus-
+From Dr. J. P. Vaughn, Montreal, Canada Too much cannot be said of your Pills in the or of castrieness.
+If others of our fraternity have fenthem as efficacious as I have, they should join neproclaiming it for the hencit of the multimose sisuffer from that complaint, which, although is enough in itself, is the progenitor of others that at worse.
+I believe conference to originate in the irre but your Pills affect that organ and care the disea-